-Applications for entry in January 2022 and April 2022 are open.
-We recommend that you apply as soon as you are able to.
+We recommend that you apply as soon as you are able to as courses may occasionally close early.
+This webpage will be updated with any changes to application deadlines.
 You should also take into account any deadlines for funding applications, such as scholarships.

 Please be aware that not all of our postgraduate research degrees offer a January or April start-date.

 |January 2023||Applications for research degrees that start in January 2023 are now closed|

 |October 2023||12.00pm (BST) on 29 June 2023|